Policy G3: Creation of the Emerald Network

 - Baxter Wood (the part that lies in Our Neighbourhood).

-Development proposals that would result in a deterioration in the wildlife value of a site in the Emerald Network, or that would damage the connectivity of sites in the Emerald Network, will be refused, unless there are substantial public benefits that outweigh the loss or harm.
-If this loss or harm cannot be avoided, then appropriate mitigation measures must be included in the proposal.
+Development proposals that would cause significant harm to the biodiversity of a site or footpath in the Emerald Network, or the connectivity of sites in the Emerald Network, will be refused, unless this significant harm:

 - improving the image of the City by proving an extra tourist attraction